treyhunner/treyhunner.github.com/source/_posts/2019-03-18-making-the-most-of-the-pycon-sprints.markdown

 Project maintainers can quietly write code at home, but it's hard for them to encourage *you* to quietly write code at home.
 So **many project maintainers consider it their primary responsibility to help you contribute to their project during the sprints**.

-The maintainers of projects are usually focused on **enabling your contributions during sprints** because they want your help.
+The maintainers of projects are usually focused on **enabling your contributions during the sprints** because they want your help.
-If you contribute to a project during sprints, it's more likely you'll decide to contribute to the project again *after* the sprints.
+If you contribute to a project during the sprints, it's more likely you'll decide to contribute to the project again *after* the sprints.
 That would be great for the maintainers (they're getting your help) and might be quite fun for you too.

 You might be thinking "surely, the maintainers can't be there entirely to help me".